 Getting a counter offer can be common if you are making an offer on a home that does not have many offers on it.
 Navigating through a counter offer can be easier with your realtor, and you will decide if you would like to counter, decline the offer, or to accept the counter offer and purchase the home.
 If the counteroffer is to purchase the home at a higher price, you should consider if the counter price is a price you are willing to pay.

-Your deposit amount is what you are providing to the sellers in trust as a sign of good faith throughout the closing process of a home.
+Your house offer deposit amount is what you are providing to the sellers in trust as a sign of good faith throughout the closing process of a home.
 Usually a deposit is submitted within 24 hours of an offer being accepted.
 The terms of the deposit will be offered by the buyer, however the seller could counter offer for how much they would like as a deposit.

 The deposit is usually to be held in trust by the seller's agent until the sale is set to close.
 The deposit will be insured by the brokerage, meaning if anything is to happen with the real estate agent, the deposit is still protected.